In Solidarity with the Egyptian Revolution

 The demands of the workers, poor and youth cannot be met unless all the elements of the old regime are completely removed.
 Capitalism cannot offer a way forward for Egyptian society.
 The Left must not join any coalition government with pro-capitalists; for a government of the representatives of workers, small farmers and the poor that carries out a genuine socialist transformation of Egypt.

-Following is from The Socialist, newspaper of the Socialist Party (CWI England & Wales)
+The following item is from The Socialist, newspaper of the Socialist Party (CWI England & Wales)

 What next after Mubarak’s overthrow?